 Disruption of Foundational Relationships: The relationships formed in infancy are essential for laying the groundwork for lifelong learning and growth.
 These foundational relationships are critical for a child's future development, health, and well-being.21 Every baby has an inherent need for the caregiving environment provided by their biological parent(s).
-When this environment doesn't meet the expectations of the child welfare system, it is the system's responsibility to offer resources and supports to ensure the safety of the caregiving environment.
+When the environment is determined to be unsafe it is it is the system's responsibility to offer resources and supports to ensure the safety of the caregiving environment.
 The sudden absence of these foundational relationships in infancy can significantly impact a child's social development and learning in the following ways: